UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

     class Coordinate:
     ```

-    > now I am going to define a class called `Coordinate`
+    > now I am going to define a class called `Coordinate`.

     ```python
     def __init__(self, any_x, any_y):